Programs

 Spirit Center at the Monastery of St. Gertrude

 We will explore the themes of purity, contentment, self-discipline, self-study, and devotion to our spiritual journey during the retreat weekend.
-I’m excited to announce that I will be joined by 1-2 amazing yoga teachers who will now be part of the “team” that will provide you with a safe and yet challenging space to rest, […]
+I’m excited to announce that I will be joined by an amazing yoga teacher who will now be part of the “team” that will provide you with a safe and yet challenging space to rest, […]

 With Sr. Carlotta Fontes, OSB